Berkanktk/SE05-CS/Lab-02/Readme.md

 Done

 ## Testing the Tools Presented in Class
-**Using John the Ripper to brute-force Kali's password database.
-Make things more interesting by changing your password with the passwd command.**
+### Using John the Ripper to brute-force Kali's password database.
+Make things more interesting by changing your password with the passwd command.

 ```console
 berkankutuk@kali:~$ .\john.exe passwordfile –wordlist=”wordlist.txt # To generally brute force a password file
 berkankutuk@kali:~$ passwd berkankutuk # Changing password
 ```

-**Check for open sockets with netstat or ss.
+### Check for open sockets with netstat or ss.
 Start the apache2 web server and check again.
 Use nmap on Kali to find the other virtual machines**

 ```console
 berkankutuk@kali:~$ nmap -sT -A 10.0.2.0/24
 ```

-**Perform all examples for netcat, i.e.,**
-**Create a listener and connect to it from another terminal window cf. "Opening Pipes Over the Network".**
+### Create a listener and connect to it from another terminal window cf. "Opening Pipes Over the Network".*

 ```console
 berkankutuk@kali:~$ nc -lvp 1337 # Listening on a port